-April 5, 2016 Lectures End for the 2016 Winter Term
+Good Friday: April 14, university closed April 4, 2017 Lectures End for the 2017 Winter Term

 ACCESSIBILITY STATEMENT

 This class involves physical, cognitive, and/or vocal demands.
 Those with challenges in these areas must seek departmental guidance PRIOR to registration: 204-786-9955 or theatre@uwinnipeg.ca.